HodanekHonza/YummyFit/README.md

 # Development and Usage

-Fitness and food tracking app, using my university fullstack framework thats entierly build on react and node.js. project is using three layer architecture.
+Fitness and food tracking app, using my university fullstack framework thats build on react and node.js. project is using three layer architecture(Controller,Abl,Dao).

 See following guidelines: